Our review of Trek to Yomi, developed by Flying Wild Hog. Available May 5, 2022 for PS5 (reviewed), PS4, Xbox X/S, Xbox One, and Windows.

 There are other minor failings with Trek to Yomi.
 As mentioned, the story is decidedly rote, although the attention to historical and cultural detail is quite admirable.
-In terms of gameplay, the black-and-white graphics, combined with 2.5D level design, will sometimes have you running into invisible walls where you think the path should be.
+Thanks to the black-and-white graphics and 2.5D level design, you’ll sometimes run into invisible walls where you think the path should be.
 And speaking of walls; Trek to Yomi includes a few too many progression walls, in the form of needlessly difficult boss fights.
 Unless you’re Elden Ring, there’s simply no excuse for difficulty spikes that grind a game to a halt.

 These quibbles aside, Trek to Yomi is a mostly enjoyable, mostly authentic, homage to the look, if not the feel, of classic Japanese cinema.
 Even if it’s just aesthetic homage – nobody could mistake this for the narratively sophisticated Rashomon or Samurai Rebellion – it’s one worth playing around in.
 Then, if you like what you see, go get a Criterion subscription.

 Final score: Seven Samurai out of ten.

 Visit the official website for Trek to Yomi here.